 - Premium Tax Credit (PTC) (8962)

 Note: This is a guide to entering information for the Alternative Year of Marriage Calculation in the TaxSlayer Pro program.
 It is not intended as tax advice.
-Review the underlying resources under Additional Information below.
+Due to the complexity of the calculation, you will need to read the IRS instructions under Additional Information below.

 Additional Information